siobhanlgorman/Sourdough-Bakes/README.md

 ## Images

-Taken from Pixabay and resized for the purpose of this website Styled with curved borders which is modern and gives a softer effect.
+Images were dowloaded from Pixabay and resized for the purpose of this website.
+The owners are credited in the Credits section.
+The Images are styled with curved borders which is modern and gives a softer effect.

 ## Text
-This author's own words
+All text is written by the author.

-## Features
+# Features

-### Existing Features
+## Existing Features

-#### Navigation Bar
+### Navigation Bar
 * The navigation bar is visible on all pages.
 * The left side of navigation bar features the business logo which links to the home page from every page on the site as this is expected by the user.
 * Links to each of the four pages of the site: Home, About, Our Bakes and Contact Us are conventionally positioned on the right as expected by the user.
-The page link underlines when the page active on the website to indicate to the user where they are on the site and when the cursor hovers over a page link the background colour of the link turns green in keeping with the colour scheme of the site and provides easy navigation for the user.
+* The page link underlines when the page active on the website to indicate to the user where they are on the site.
+* When the mouse hovers over a page link the background colour of the link turns green in keeping with the colour scheme of the site and provides easy navigation for the user.

-#### Footer
+### Footer
 * The footer is visible on all pages
 * left side has the business address and opening hours in a column, with logo which links to home page
 * lined in a horizontal row from the right are four icons with links to the map address of the business and three social media accounts.
 * the footer is reponsive with the address block sliding above the social media icons in the centre of the footer as the screen size reduces

-#### Back to Top Arrow
+### Back to Top Arrow
 * Each page features an arrow at the bottom right which links back to the top of the page and is coloured green in keeping with the colour theme of the website.

-#### Hero Image
+### Hero Image
 * Each page features a hero image with text overlay indicating the page title.

-#### Home Page
+### Home Page
 * The landing page features a hero image with a special zoom effect to catch the user's attention on arriving at the site.
 The hero image also features the business name and a slogan to provoke a positive emotional reponse and encourage the user to continue on the site.
 * This page features a short introduction to the business with the address and opening hours prominent as this information is considered a priority to users
 * This page also features a snapshot of the produce with a link to the main Our Bakes page to encourage users to navigate there for more information.

-#### About Page
+### About Page

 The About page has two sections, one with general information about the business and the other providing a short introduction to sourdough.
 The information is kept concise with short paragraphs so as not to overload the user with text and information but enough to answer initial questions and spark interest in the business and the products.

-#### Our Bakes
+### Our Bakes

 The Our Bakes page features a gallery of the range of products available in rows of two which collapse into a column of one at mobile phone screen size.
 The page also features a direct contact us here link which links to the form for users who would like further information on the products or to request an order.

-#### Contact
+### Contact Us

 The contact page features a form for user to enter name, email and a message, all required with a send button.
 Users are encouraged to request an order for collection in store with a mesage in the form.
 The message box can be enlarged by the user if required, both by mouse and touchscreen.

-### Future Features
+## Future Features

-* Payment facility
+* A payment facility for users to order and pay for their purchase
-* Links to recipes
-* links to more detailed information about sourdough
+* Links to recipes and links to more detailed information about sourdough
-* offer to subscribe to a newsletter for information about events and offers
+* Checkbox for offer to subscribe to a newsletter for information about events and offers

-* try to center nav menu on smaller screens
-* center cover-text on main images for all screen sizes
+* As the product range expands a direct link from the home page snapshot of products section to each individial section on the Our Bakes page would improve user experience

-## Languages
+# Languages

-HTML
-CSS
+HTML (Hypertext Markup Language) was used to design the website and CSS (Cascading Style Sheets) to style the HTML code.

-## Technologies Used
+# Technologies Used

-Balsamiq was used to create the wireframes
+Balsamiq was used to create the wireframes.

-Google Fonts was used for the fonts: Poppins and Lora Fontawesome was used for the social media icons and the arrow back to top
+Google Fonts was used for the fonts: Poppins and Lora.

+Fontawesome was used for the social media icons, map link and the arrow back to top.

+Google maps was used to provide a map link.

-## Testing
+# Testing

 * HTML Validator was run at several points during the project and any small errors identified were fixed.
 At the final stage no errors or warnings were found
 * CSS Validator was run several times during the project and syntax errors were corrected.
 At the time of submission the css code succesfully passed the validator.
 * Lighthouse in Chrome Developer Tools was used and picked up some early contrast errors in colour choice so colours were adjusted accordingly.
 No other significant errors were found.

-## Languages

-* HTML

-* CSS

-### Responsiveness
+## Responsiveness

-* browsers
-Chrome, Mozilla, Edge
+The website was tested on Chrome, Mozilla, Edge and Safari browsers with no problems found.
-* screens
-Iphone
-Moto G8 plus
-Laptop 15"
-IPad
+The website was tested on numerous sized screens including Iphones 8 and X, Moto G8 plus, 15" laptop, 24" screen and Ipad and was found to respond to all sizes.
+Chrome development tools was used throughout the design process to check responsiveness and breakpoints and adjustments were made.

-### User Stories Testing
+## User Stories Testing

 Each user story was tested as follows: